martijnboland/moped/README.md

 or [download the files from this repository](https://github.com/martijnboland/moped/archive/master.zip).

 There are two different versions of Moped.
-One built with [Durandal](http://durandaljs.org) and one built with [Angular](http://angularjs.org).
+One built with [Angular](http://angularjs.org) and one built with [Durandal](http://durandaljs.org).
 Both versions are in their own directory.
-To install your version of choice, copy all files from the [/dist/durandal](dist/durandal) directory or [/dist/angular](/dist/angular) directory to your web client directory (/opt/webclient) and you're good to go.
+To install your version of choice, copy all files from the [/dist/angular](/dist/angular) directory or [/dist/durandal](dist/durandal) directory to your web client directory (/opt/webclient) and you're good to go.
 Browse to your server (e.g. http://servername:6680) to see Moped in action.

+*2014-02-21: From now on, all new development is only done in the Angular version, so this will be the preferred version.*

 ### Known issues